We Must Preserve Hubble given its Unique Complementarity to Webb, Roman, and Euclid: INTRODUCTION: IMPACT OF HST IN THE LAST 32 YEARS

-\si Both space telescopes aim to constrain the cosmological parameters through a combination of Baryon Acoustic Oscillations (BAO), weak lensing, and/or high redshift Supernovae.
-Both Euclid and Roman thus lack the HST-unique filters between 0.2--0.6 \mum\ wavelength, so they cannot replace HST.
-Moreover, in the narrow wavelength where they do overlap with HST, the detector sampling (0\arcspt 298/pixel for Euclid; \citet{Mellier2024}, and 0\arcspt 11/pixel for Roman; \citet{Akeson2019}), and hence the effective angular resolution attained by either mission is $\sim$2.8--7.5$\times$ worse than HST's WFC3/UVIS \citep[which has 0\arcspt 039/pixel;][]{Windhorst2011}, so that their sensitivity per unit time to the faintest point sources $\sim$7.8--57$\times$ worse than HST's.
+\si \bul (2) The Nancy Grace Roman Space Telescope \citep[][``Roman'']{Akeson2019}, scheduled for launch later in 2026, is a 2.4 m telescope with a Wide Field Imager.
+Its community surveys will map many 100's of \degsq\ to $\rm AB \lesssim~$28--29 mag in 6 filters between 0.6--2~\mum, although only its bluest filter (R062) overlaps ``HST-unique'' parameter space, in that JWST does not have an equivalent filter.
+Both Euclid and Roman aim to constrain the cosmological parameters through a combination of Baryon Acoustic Oscillations (BAO), weak lensing, and/or high redshift Supernovae, but lack the very large suite of HST-unique filters between 0.2--0.6 \mum, so they cannot replace HST's role in Fig. 1c.
+Moreover, in the narrow wavelength range where they do overlap with HST, the detector sampling (0\arcspt 11/pixel for Roman; \cite{Akeson2019}, and 0\arcspt 298/pixel for Euclid; \cite{Mellier2024}).
+Hence, the effective angular resolution attained by these missions is $\sim$ 2.8--7.5$\times$ worse than HST's WFC3/UVIS \citep[which has 0\arcspt 039/pixel; \eg][]{Windhorst2011}, so that their sensitivity per unit time to the faintest point sources $\sim7.8$--$57\times$ worse than HST's. {\bf Neither Roman nor Euclid can replace HST's unique UV--blue capabilities.}

+\si \bul (3) Lazuli is a 3 m optical space telescope designed for monitoring of fast evolving transients, SNe and exoplanets with rapid IFU follow-up of single targets, to be launched this decade \citep{Roy_2026}.
+While very powerful for these purposes, its filter set is broad-band SDSS $ugriz$, and lacks the vacuum UV and extensive medium+narrow-band filter sets of HST WFC3 that are essential for detailed physical studies of sizable astrophysical samples.